Udik/viriciti-challenge/README.md

 I added a small demo app to test the websocket and rest api.
 The app shows a map, graphs for speed, energy and soc, and can switch between the live data provided by the websocket and the historical data provided by the rest api, as well as switch between different vehicles.

+The app is configured to access the rest api and the websocket on the same base url as the main application (through a reverse proxy, as in the dockerized version- see below).
+To change the configuration to access api and socket on different ports, replace the file /app/src/config.js with /app/src/config-local.js

 To install: from demo-frontend

 ~~~